 Return Resort Guest Treats

-Staying at Pop Century on this last trip to get a peak into the refurbished rooms, we received a little Thank You treat.
+Staying at Pop Century Resort on this last trip to get a peak into the refurbished rooms, we received a little Thank You treat.
 A card and small bag of chocolates were waiting for us, thanking us for our return visit to the resort.
 This may not be the new normal.
 But we appreciated the effort and the chocolates just the same.
 We also received a card at Caribbean Beach Resort.
 No doubt attempting to entice the guests actually still coming to the parks

-The changes for 2019 are a combination of temporary and permanent changes.
+These changes are a combination of temporary and permanent changes.
 Walt Disney World construction is getting more complex with Epcot refurbishment plans and continued work on new rides.
 That said, we can assume that staffing and extras will be at operational levels only while the construction continues.
-Additionally, since Walt Disney World visitor levels have been down, Disney may not be making up the revenue it needs to continue fueling these large projects.
-Thus proving to them finally the importance of loyal, returning guests.
-Let us know your experience!
+Additionally, since Walt Disney World visitor levels have been down, Disney may not be making up the revenue it needs to continue fueling these large projects or unfortunately staff.